-- Obtain the appropriate "acknowledgements" through NinerTalent (HRMS) for the Annual Performance Appraisal. - Employees should have an acknowledged Annual Performance Appraisal in NinerTalent (HRMS) no later than July 31 so Human Resources can submit the file to University of North Carolina System Office.
+- Obtain the appropriate "acknowledgements" through NinerTalent (HRMS) for the Annual Performance Appraisal. - Employees should have an acknowledged Annual Performance Appraisal in NinerTalent (HRMS) no later than June 30th.

 You may have two separate conversations if desired.
-One for the Annual Appraisal and one for the Goals & Objectives.
+One for the Annual Appraisal and one for the Goals & Objectives for the new cycle.